Call local rate

 It is important to be aware that not every property will be classed as a matrimonial home.

-The Family Law Act 1996 requires that the home has been occupied jointly as a matrimonial home during the marriage or civil partnership, or was intended to be occupied as such (so this form of protection is not available for a rental property).
-Also, these provisions apply only to married parties and civil partners, but not to cohabitees.
+The Family Law Act 1996 states that the home must have been occupied jointly as a matrimonial home during the marriage or civil partnership, or was intended to be the matrimonial home.

 Can my ex block a Home Rights Order?